VirologyCharite/vsplit/README.md

     [N]: The overall number of chunks found.
     [O]: The chunk offset.

-These are all always provided but for any particular program only some subset will be used.
-Note that there is no reliance on Python here, your program could be written in any language and then just open the file and read its data however it likes.
-But if you are in Python you can use the `FileChunk` class described above.
+These values are all always provided, but for any particular program only some subset will be useful.
+Note that there is no need for the `process-chunk` program in the above to be written in Python.
+Your program can be written in any language and can open the file and read its data however it likes.
+But if you are writing in Python, you can use the `FileChunk` class described above.

 The usefulness of the `[0I]` indicator becomes apparent when more than nine chunks are found.
 In the below, the output files have leading zeroes in their